 Some witty things you might have overlooked in the cartoon:

 - In scene 1 the dinosaur revisionist says “I thought you were intellectual”.
 Likewise, in scene 2 the compatibilist says that “your notion of free will was stupid to the point of vacuity”.
-This is often “Dennett” type compatibilist banter (as well as some but not all other compatibilists), namely suggesting that not accepting a semantic revision is an unnuanced and un-intellectual position (without recognizing the problem with their own semantic shifting).
+This is often “Dennett” type compatibilist banter (as well as some but not all other compatibilists), namely suggesting that not accepting a semantic revision or uncommon usage is an unnuanced and un-intellectual position (without recognizing the problem with their own semantic shifting).
 Don’t believe me, just watch this 5 minute video on youtube.
 Of course I poked back at this very video a while ago in a satirical post (that in hindsight I think my choice of satirical words came off sounding a little too harsh).

 - In scene 2 the compatibilist says “in fact it’s the only possibility” and “I had no choice”, pointing to the compatibilist understanding that there is no real “otherwise” possibility assuming a deterministic universe (and defining their definition regardless of the fact that someone could not have done otherwise).